hillu/go-yara/README.md

 ### Unix

-On a Unix system with _libyara_, its header files, and _pkg-config_ installed, the following should simply work, provided that `GOPATH` is
+On a Unix system with _libyara_ 3.11, corresponding header files, and _pkg-config_ installed, the following should simply work:
-set:

 ```
 go get github.com/hillu/go-yara